-- An investment adviser may still be exempt from registration if an “intermediate holding company” is “wholly owned collectively” by more than one venture capital fund that are managed by the same adviser.
+- An investment adviser may still be exempt from registration if an “intermediate holding company” is “wholly-owned collectively” by more than one venture capital fund that is managed by the same adviser.

 - An investment adviser may continue to claim the exemption if a venture capital fund’s “Side Fund” (a private fund in parallel with a “Main” venture capital fund) acquires securities from a qualified portfolio company as long as the transfer takes place within 1 year of the final closing of the “Main” fund, and the disclosure of this possibility is made in constituent documents of both the Main Fund and any Side Fund.

 - An investment adviser may continue to be exempt from registration if a venture capital fund’s remaining portfolio is transferred into a liquidating trust of which the adviser or an affiliate serves as the liquidating trustee, under the conditions that: a) the possibility of a liquidating trust and its terms are disclosed in constituent documents, and b) the purpose of the liquidating trust is to act as a successor to the fund and to liquidate the assets of the fund.

 For more information, or for assistance on other compliance topics, please contact us at (619) 278-0020 to schedule a consultation.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.